Doctor of Ministry Program (D.Min.)

 Student Responsibility

 It is the student’s responsibility to become informed of and to observe all regulations and procedures for degree completion required by Truett Seminary.
-This includes strict attention to all internal deadlines, such as application, degree completion, registration, and graduation as well as satisfying all requirements leading to degree completion.
+This includes strict attention to all internal deadlines, such as application, registration, and graduation as well as satisfying all requirements leading to degree completion.

 Admission Information